- Sponsor Seminars

 We are also exploring options such as recording sessions so that people who cannot attend the meeting can still benefit from some aspects of it.
 We are increasing the options for networking and interaction while at the conference and looking for ways to maximize the overall value of the conference experience.

-For those who cannot avoid travelling by plane, purchasing carbon offsets (or carbon credits) is a personal action that we encourage.
+Even held virtually the conference will have some carbon impact, we encourage participants to off-set this where feasible.
 The concept of carbon offsets is to reduce or avoid greenhouse gas emissions in one place to “offset“ emissions occurring elsewhere.
 When purchasing carbon offsets, you directly support projects that help develop new sources of renewable energy, promote energy efficiency, and encourage land-use and agriculture-based solutions (such as methane abatement).
 You can take up the option to purchase the planting of a native tree on the Hawaiian Islands to support reforestation efforts as part of your registration package.
 Delegates can also plant a tree independently via the convention centre site.

-Several organisations now sell carbon offsets to compensate travel-related emissions.
+Several organisations now sell carbon offsets to compensate missions.
 We have verified the legitimacy of the following organisations so we recommend using one of them:

 - Atmosfair is an independent German non-profit organisation which offers offsets for greenhouse gases emitted by aircraft, cruise ships, long-distance coaches, and events.